nestordemeure/breviarium/data/english.md

 ### Dissolving a Friendship

 When dissolving a friendship, never abruptly break it off, as if from hatred after receiving an injury.
 Instead, having reconciled and showing fervent love, gradually withdraw.
-So that it may gently dissolve completely, meet infrequently and, if occasion demands, briefly converse as if burdened by business.
+So that it may gently dissolve completely, meet infrequently and, if occasion demands, briefly converse, invite to dinner, as if burdened by business, so that you do not seem to be a friend only now, when you have cast him out.

+If he seems to rely on the goodwill of some Patron, advise him to seek something precious from that Patron, something so dear that the Patron would never part with it.
+When he is inevitably refused, emphasize how such a minor request was denied, exaggerating the incident as if occupied with other matters.

-Persuade him to borrow things from a friend that he will likely damage, such as horses for a long journey or clothing for a feast, either at a time when he will need them himself or without specifying a return date.
+Persuade him to borrow things from a friend that he will likely damage, such as horses for a long journey or clothing for a feast, at a time when he will need them himself.
 Thus, whether harm is done or not, the result will be the same.

 Or suggest that he ask for any other things without designating a time for their return, so that he may harm himself by the labor of reminding or returning them.
 Let him be ashamed to meet the other, and so the friendship will gradually cool.

 Let it be rumored that he lives by his friend's advice, can do nothing on his own - indeed, that his friend denies him his house, even his household.
 Point out his burdens, and so they will meet less often and drift apart.
 Or arrange for a friend to entrust him with a secret, which you meanwhile cause to become known to others.
 In this way, he will consider his friend's trustworthiness suspect.

 ### Praising Others

 Under the pretext of frankness, act as though you speak and act only according to your own judgment and for the public good, hating nothing more than flattery.

 The subject's mildness and clemency should also be excused as a debt of piety, so that his rigor may languish.

 Never utter praises which, while praising one person, openly disparage others, except perhaps where there is a crowd and many confused voices.

 Therefore, leave your friend's virtue unpraised and overlook his vices.

 ### Preventing Someone from Declining a Duty

 To their objection or excuse, say that you will satisfy their request when it becomes evident that you have not looked out for their best interests.

-Leave letters to be read after a certain day of your departure, meanwhile announcing his office to everyone.
+Leave letters to be read after a certain day of your departure, meanwhile announce his office to everyone.
 If he writes letters back to you, do not respond to them at all.

 If he deprecates orally, say that he is simply in that office for a short time and will soon be freed if it seems fit.

 Exaggerate his labors so that he can demonstrate his merits to repel the envy of others.

 Then say this office is conferred only on those who are to be promoted to greater things, whose virtue is perfect.

 ### Controlling Anger